Fiestas Patrias in Peru: Independence Day, History and Traditions

 What is celebrated on July 28th?

-The official celebrations primarily take place in Lima.
+Official celebrations mainly take place in Lima.
 However, there are regional events throughout Peru.

-Are Fiestas Patrias a good time to travel?
+Are the Fiestas Patrias a good time to travel?

-Yes, culturally it's a very exciting time.
+Yes, culturally it is a very exciting time.
 However, hotels, buses, and flights should be booked early.

-Popular dishes include Ceviche, Anticuchos, Lomo Saltado, Ají de Gallina, and Pisco Sour.
+Popular dishes include Ceviche, Anticuchos, Lomo Saltado, Ají de Gallina, Pollo a la Brasa, and Pisco Sour.

 Sources

-Ministerio de Cultura del Perú – Information on national symbols and cultural traditions
+- Ministerio de Cultura del Perú: national symbols and cultural traditions

-PromPerú – Tourist information on festivals, culture, and travel seasons
+- PromPerú: tourist information on festivals, culture, and travel times